 Matthew Andrews holds a PhD in international management and publishes research on organizational development and learning, team dynamics, and knowledge management in technology companies, and in the healthcare sector.
 He has been working in higher education in France since 1997 as a teacher, administrator, consultant, and accreditation peer reviewer.

-Before his current position as Dean and Director of Doctoral Affairs, Matthew Andrews served as the Director of Academic Affairs at ISM, Matthew Andrews was the Dean of Bachelor and Master of Business Administration programs at the Institut Supérieur de Gestion in Paris France.
+Before his current position as Dean and Director of Doctoral Affairs, Matthew Andrews served as the Director of Academic Affairs at ISM and was previously the Dean of Bachelor and Master of Business Administration programs at the Institut Supérieur de Gestion in Paris, France.